 Day Tour – Street Arts

-There must be beauty with these gibberish scribbles on the wall!
+There must be a beauty with these gibberish scribbles on the wall!
 A more fitting term, street art tells a story and invokes compelling statements.
 Playful.
 Witty.
 Amusing.

-In this tour, I learned more about Berlin’s evolving history and culture, particularly on how street arts and pop culture impact the city life at present.
+In this tour, I learned more about Berlin’s evolving history and culture, particularly on how street arts and pop culture impact city life at present.

-Located at the heart of Berlin, Mitte is a popular tourist spot not only because it holds many historical landmarks and attractions tourists normally visit such as the Brandenburg Gate, the Berlin TV tower and the Memorial for Murdered Jews of Europe; but also for its more artsy, edgy vibe as it is surrounded with modern cafes and shops and artsy residents living in this area.
+Located at the heart of Berlin, Mitte is a popular tourist spot not only because it holds many historical landmarks and attractions tourists normally visit such as the Brandenburg Gate, the Berlin TV Tower and the Memorial for Murdered Jews of Europe; but also for its more artsy, edgy vibe as it is surrounded with modern cafes and shops and artsy residents living in this area.
 Before, Mitte was known as the district for many artists squats, having Kunsthaus Tacheles being the most famous for housing an art community only until it had been closed down coincidentally 2 years ago, just a few months after this street art tour.

 Our enthusiastic guide started telling us about El Bocho and his artworks, which include ‘Little Lucy’ (and her cat) character and the security cameras!

 El Bocho’s ‘Little Lucy’ street art began when the artist was watching a cartoon called Little Lucy, which is much like Dora the Explorer.
 In this cartoon series, Little Lucy would go on an adventure with her cat, ending in a positive note and with a moral story.
-El Bocho doesn’t like these perfect endings so he started caricaturing Little Lucy as someone who is not a little goody two-shoe after all, and instead a cat bully-slash-murderer.
+El Bocho doesn’t like these perfect endings so he started caricaturing Little Lucy as someone who is not a little goody two-shoes after all, and instead of a cat bully-slash-murderer.
 El Bocho’s Little Lucy street art is both hilarious and disturbing.